rmkit-dev/rmkit/README.md

 #### Try it out

-run `wget -O- https://raw.githack.com/rmkit-dev/rmkit/master/scripts/run/try_harmony.sh -q | sh -` on the remarkable via SSH
+run `wget -O- https://rmkit.dev/try.sh -q | sh -` on the remarkable via SSH

 To exit harmony, press the power button to bring up the exit dialog.

 #### Install

-run `wget -O- https://raw.githack.com/rmkit-dev/rmkit/master/scripts//run/install_harmony.sh -q | sh -` to install the remux app launcher until the next time the device is updated
+run `wget -O- https://rmkit.dev/install.sh -q | sh -` to install the remux app launcher until the next time the device is updated

 to launch remux and switch between apps, hold the center button for 2+ seconds.

+#### Uninstalling

+to remove remux, run `systemctl disable remux --now`.
+All the applications are installed into /home/root/apps, so you can delete that directory safely.

 ## Building from source